On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Piecewise smoothness of the parametrized family of neural networks

 \end{enumerate} \end{lemma}

-\begin{proof} Fix a network architecture $(n_0, \ldots, n_m,1)$.
-For brevity, set $D = D(n_0,\ldots,n_m,1)$.
-The idea is to let $E$ be the set of all possible ``inputs'' of any ReLU in the expression defining $\mathcal{F}$.
+\begin{proof} The idea is to let $E$ be the set of all possible ``inputs'' of any ReLU in the expression defining $\mathcal{F}$.
 Rather than presenting a formal proof, we give an illustrative example that demonstrates all the key ideas.